luxe/unilang/README.md

 ## Build
-Full build can be done the following way.
+The IDE can be used the following way.
 ```
 git clone git@github.com:luxe/unilang.git
 cd unilang
-./user_run //code/tools/ide:main
+./user_run_optimized //code/tools/ide:main
 ```
 Various CIs are used to test the correctness of the build.
 Referencing these builds may help you acquire any additional dependencies.
 The reason we use multiple CIs is to ensure a general consensus and catch any outlying issues.
-These services have limitations at their free tier, and so full builds/tests are not performed.
+However, these services have limitations at their free tier, and so full builds/tests are not performed.

 | Continuous Integration | Status | Notes |
 | --- | --- | --- |